 - 1. Verify that when the reset is performed, the drive is temporarily no longer visible from the host system.
 Depending on the reset and bring up speed of the device, this may not be observable. - 2.
-Verify that the NVMe Controller is able to properly execute NVMe Identify command after the reset is complete. - Verify that the NVMe Controller performs the following actions when the NVM Subsystem Reset is initiated: a.
-The controller stops processing any outstanding Admin or I/O commands. - a.
-The controller stops processing any outstanding Admin of Ib.
+Verify that the NVMe Controller is able to properly execute NVMe Identify command after the reset is complete. - 3.
+Verify that the NVMe Controller performs the following actions when the NVM Subsystem Reset is initiated: - a.
+The controller stops processing any outstanding Admin or I/O commands. - b.
 All I/O Submission Queues are deleted. - c.
 All I/O Completion Queues are deleted. - d.
 The controller is brought to an Idle state.
 When this is complete, CSTS.RDY is cleared to '0'. - e.
 All controller registers defined in section 3 of the NVMe Specification and internal controller state are reset.